-The protection of the public is paramount whilst students are undertaking a programme of study leading to professional registration with the NMC.
+Document: This document informs students, University staff and practice partners undertaking a programme of study leading to professional registration with the NMC.
 This document will support students, University and placement staff in providing a clear statement of action when impairment of fitness to practise is alleged.
 It details the following: